Couple Agrees On Existence Of Mental Cruelty, But Can’t Agree Who Is Carrying It Out

 In its decision, the court noted the significance of a finding that one party has been guilty of mental cruelty, writing,

 “(The husband’s) disquiet with the way the divorce was granted is understandable even though he sought a divorce.
 The pretrial conference judge endorsed the (wife’s) application record, granting an order that was requested based (the husband’) “mental cruelty”.
 The impression is created that the divorce was granted because of (the husband’s) cruelty.
 This is a stigmatizing finding.
 As this court recognized in Knoll v.
 Knoll, 1970 CanLII 469 (ON CA), 2 O.R.
 169, ‘cruelty is not a trivial act but one of a ‘grave and weighty’ nature’.
 The pretrial conference judge may have achieved a pragmatic outcome, but it was unfair (the husband).”

 The court set aside the divorce and sent it back for a retrial.
 However, by the time the retrial occurs, it will have been a year since the parties separated, which means they will be eligible for a no-fault divorce.

-At Arbesman Hamilton LLP we understand that the end of a marriage can be a difficult and emotional time for everyone involved.
+At NULaw we understand that the end of a marriage can be a difficult and emotional time for everyone involved.
 We look to make the process easier by providing our clients with outstanding legal guidance, ensuring their interests are protected every step of the way, allowing them to move on with their lives following the divorce.
 Please contact us at 416-481-5604 or reach us online to find out how we can help you today